 We offer composite fillings for cavity treatment.
 Composite fillings are tooth-colored and are ideal for restoring visible front teeth, since they look and feel completely natural.

 Root canal therapy is required to treat infected teeth.
 In this procedure, a small opening is made in the tooth, and then the infected pulp and other material is removed and replaced with a rubber-like substance.
 Then, the tooth is covered with a filling or crown to restore its shape, appearance, and function.

 We use custom, lab-made ceramic dental crowns to cover up and restore teeth.
 Crowns are tooth-shaped dental prostheses that cover up the entire structure of your tooth, so they are ideal for restoring broken and infected teeth, and for covering up misshapen, severely stained, and uneven teeth.

 Dental bridges are related to crowns.
 They use two crowns to suspend one or more false teeth over the gap where you’ve lost one or more natural teeth.
 They are a permanent, long-lasting method of restoring your smile.

 Partial dentures are made of a metal and plastic frame that holds one or more false teeth in place.
 These dentures usually attach to your healthy teeth using special metal clips, which hold them in place tightly while you speak, eat, and live your day-to-day life.
-If you’ve lost several teeth but do not want dental implants or bridges, partial dentures may be right for you.
+If you’ve lost several teeth but do not want dental implants or bridges, partial dentures from our Spartanburg practice may be right for you.